CyTeknoloji/PrivacyPolicyForLumina/README.md

 Room Database: Local storage on your device for offline access to affirmations.

 5. Your Rights and Data Deletion
 You have the right to access, update, or delete your personal information.
-If you wish to delete your account and all associated daily records, you can do so through the app settings or by contacting us at [Your Contact Email Here].
+If you wish to delete your account and all associated daily records, you can do so through the app settings or by contacting us at cy.teknoloji@gmail.com

 6. Children's Privacy
 Lumina does not knowingly collect personal information from children under the age of 13.
 If we discover that a child under 13 has provided us with personal information, we will delete it immediately.